stfc/cloud-docker-images/cloud-chatops/INSTALL.md

 # Deploying Cloud ChatOps
-This document covers the following: creating a Slack Workspace and Application, finding / generating Slack and GitHub tokens and deploying the application onto a host.
+This document covers the following: creating a Slack Workspace and app, finding / generating Slack and GitHub tokens and deploying the app onto a host.

 > **_NOTE:_** The installation has only been tested on Ubuntu (20.04) Linux Distributions and may need to be modified to work on others such as Rocky Linux.